pearepeater30/surreyFinalYearProject/README.md

 2. once done, open terminal or command line in the project folder
 3. use the command ``` npm install ``` to install all the libraries
 4. use the command ``` npm start ``` to start the application

+## Note
+A Config file containing API Keys are not included in this repo, so this application will not function if this config file is not present